TheGuardianWolf/Annotation-Tool/README.md

 After installing the package, open the Annotation-Tool from the install directory.

+Pop-up warnings and errors are not available, so please refer to the below section for instructions.
+Errors are viewable on the Electron console however, which may give more insight into issue.

+Note: The filename convention for input files is strictly ```SX_Name_XXX_CX```, where X is an integer and 'Name' is a string.

 ### Using the Sample Material

 Sample materials are available from [Releases](https://github.com/TheGuardianWolf/Annotation-Tool/releases/tag/v1.2.3-sample).